 - Roast for 30 minutes or until garlic is golden, stirring half way through.

-- Place bell peppers (cut side down) and jalapeños on a rimmed baking sheet and put under the broiler until charred and completely black.
+- While the onions and garlic are roasting, place bell peppers (cut side down) and jalapeños on a rimmed baking sheet and put under the broiler until charred and completely black.

-- Put roasted peppers in a bowl and cover with plastic wrap for 15 minutes.
+- With tongs, carefully remove roasted peppers from the oven and place in a bowl.
+Cover with plastic wrap for 15 minutes.

 - After the roasted peppers have rested for 15 minutes, remove the skin and seeds.

-- Place tomatoes, roasted peppers, raw peppers, onions, garlic and salt in a blender or food processor and blend until smooth.
+- Place tomatoes, roasted peppers, onions, garlic and salt in a blender or food processor and blend until smooth.

 - Chill for at least 2 hours.